-- 1. It CAN be used for any single-producer or single-consumer situation. - It MAY be used by multi-producer/consumer pthread whose scheduling policy are all SCHED\OTHER(cfs).
-User SHOULD be aware of the performance penalty before using it.

-- 3. It MUST not be used by multi-producer/consumer pthreads, whose scheduling policies are SCHED\FIFO or SCHED\RR. - rte\timer rte\log
+- 2. It CAN be used for non-preemptible multi-producer and preemptible single-consumer use case. - 3.
+It CAN be used for preemptible single-producer and non-preemptible multiconsumer use case. - 4.
+It MAY be used by preemptible multi-producer and/or preemptible multi-consumer pthreads whose scheduling policy are all SCHED\OTHER(cfs), SCHED\IDLE or SCHED\BATCH.
+User SHOULD be aware of the performance penalty before using it. - It MUST not be used by multi-producer/consumer pthreads, whose scheduling policies are SCHED\FIFO or SCHED\RR. - rte timer rte\log misc